- What do I need to know about quitting?

 As the nervous system adapts to nicotine, tobacco users tend to increase the amount of tobacco they use.
 This raises the amount of nicotine in their blood, and more tobacco is needed to get the same effect.
 This is called tolerance.
 Over time, the tobacco user reaches a certain nicotine level and then will need to keep up the usage to keep the level of nicotine within a comfortable range.

 Soon after a person finishes their dip or chew, the nicotine level in the body starts to drop, going lower and lower.
 The pleasant feelings wear off, and soon the user starts wanting more tobacco.
 If they delay using it, the person may start to feel irritated and edgy.
-Usually it doesn’t reach the point of real withdrawal symptoms, but the tobacco user gets more uncomfortable over time.
-At some point, the person takes in more tobacco, the unpleasant feelings go away, and the cycle continues.
+Usually it doesn’t reach the point of serious withdrawal symptoms, but the tobacco user gets more uncomfortable over time.
+At some point, the person uses tobacco, the unpleasant feelings go away, and the cycle continues.

 Smokeless tobacco delivers a high dose of nicotine.
-An average dose from snuff is 3.6 milligrams (mg) and from chewing tobacco is 4.5 mg — compared with 1 to 2 mg from a cigarette.
 Blood levels of nicotine throughout the day are much the same among smokers and those who use smokeless tobacco.

 Nicotine withdrawal can lead quitters back to tobacco

 Stopping or cutting back on smokeless tobacco use causes symptoms of nicotine withdrawal much like those smokers get when they quit.
 Studies have shown that oral snuff users have as much trouble giving up tobacco as cigarette smokers who to quit smoking.
-Studies also suggest that when regular oral tobacco users can’t use smokeless tobacco, they will often smoke cigarettes or use other forms to satisfy their need for nicotine.
+Studies also suggest that when regular oral tobacco users can’t use smokeless tobacco, they will often smoke cigarettes or use other ways to get nicotine.

 Withdrawal from nicotine is both physical and mental.
 Physically, the body reacts to the absence of nicotine.
 Mentally and emotionally, the user is faced with giving up a habit, which calls for a major, long-term change in behavior.
-Both the physical and mental factors must be dealt with to quit and stay that way.
+All of these factors must be dealt with to quit and stay that way.

 Those who have used tobacco regularly for a few weeks or longer will have withdrawal symptoms if they suddenly stop or greatly reduce the amount they use.
 Symptoms usually start within a few hours of the last dip or chew and peak about 2 to 3 days later when most of the nicotine and its by-products are out of the body.
 Withdrawal symptoms can last a few days to up to several weeks.
 They will get better every day that you stay tobacco-free.